Sisterhood Agenda

 Angela D. Coleman

-Victims of sexual assault on college campuses are speaking out.
+Victims of sexual assault on campus are speaking out.
 Stranger danger is real.
 However, many women are assaulted by someone they know and trust.
 Sexual assaults on campuses are way too common.
-You are at risk on any campus: high school, boarding school, prep school, military, etc. Don’t be a victim!
+You are at risk on any campus: high school, boarding school, prep school, military, etc.

-It is the responsibility of school administrators to protect female students from sexual predators who disguise themselves as teachers, professors, mentors, students, and even friends.
-There are also things you can do to protect yourself.
+It is the responsibility of school administrators to create safe environments for all students, especially protecting female students from sexual predators who may disguise themselves as teachers, professors, mentors, and also fellow students.

-Be a sister and support other women on campus.
-Together, let’s bring the number of women assaulted on college campuses down.
-Stay safe by following these easy tips.
+Be a sister and support other women at your school.
+Together, let’s reduce sexual assault on campus.
+Stay safe by following these tips.

 1. Know the facts